-AWAKE IN THE WORLD
+AWAKE IN

 Buddhist principles and practices are not just for the cushion.
 In the Awake in the World series, Reverend Susan Shannon leads a supportive and kind discussion on how we live the principles of Buddhism and bring dharma into our everyday lives.